Applying for a New License (Teen Drivers) in IowaPage Overview

 - Your parent/guardian, OR a completed Parent’s/Guardian’s Written Consent (Form 430018).

 - Payment for the $8 minor’s restricted license.

 For more information about what other documents you may need, contact the IA DOT directly.

 Intermediate License Driving Restrictions and Practice

-Once you have your Intermediate License you can only drive under the following conditions:
+Once you have your Iowa provisional license you can only drive under the following conditions: